christianbrendel/asananas/README.md

 asananas-dashboard
 ```

-Two use the two main features of Asananas you do not necessarily need the dashboard but you can simply use the following commands in the terminal
+To use the two main features of Asananas you do not necessarily need the dashboard but you can simply use the following commands in the terminal

 ```
 # get the allocation visualization